Gears Tactics: Gameplay

-Story
+Synopsis

+Setting

+One year before the game, a subterranean race of creatures called the Locust Horde emerged on the surface and began a genocidal war against the humans of Sera.
+The sole surviving government, the Coalition of Ordered Governments (COG), fell back to the COG capital of Ephyra on the Jacinto Plateau where the Locust cannot dig through its granite bedrock.
+To prevent the Locust from invading the plateau and to deny them the spoils of war, COG leader - Chairman Richard Prescott (Liam O'Brien) - orders all major cities outside the plateau to be incinerated by the Hammer of Dawn (HOD), a satellite weapon of mass destruction capable of delivering laser strikes to the surface, in a scorched earth campaign.
+In addition, Prescott deployed a mop-up detachment in key-cities to eradicate the surviving Locust.
+In the city of Aldair, the mop-up crew of Alpha Squad is led by Sergeant Gabriel Diaz (Noshir Dalal), who had demoted himself to working in the motor pool after a traumatic battle in the Pendulum Wars.

+Plot

-One year after Emergence Day, when a subterranean race of creatures known as the Locust Horde emerged on the surface in a campaign to kill every human on the planet of Sera, Coalition of Ordered Governments leader, Chairman Richard Prescott (Liam O'Brien), orders all major cities outside the Jacinto Plateau to be incinerated by the Hammer of Dawn.
-In addition, the Chairman had sent mop-up detachments in key-cities to eradicate the surviving Locust.
-One of the mop-up crews was Alpha Squad, stationed in Aldair City.
-Among them is Pendulum Wars hero, Sgt.
-Gabriel Diaz (Noshir Dalal), who had demoted himself to working in the motor pool.
-Mere hours before the Hammer Strikes, he receives orders from Prescott and Major Sid Redburn (Bruce Thomas) to retrieve classified intel files from the CIC building.
-Sgt.
-Diaz and Major Redburn find the files that reveal information about a Locust scientist named Ukkon (Jason Spisak), who has been responsible for creating the various creatures the Locust have been using as instruments of war.
-The Hammer of Dawn then destroys the city of Aldair, but Sgt.
-Diaz and Major Redburn survive.
-However, Ukkon destroys the army base bunker and kills everyone.
-Prescott then orders Diaz to assassinate Ukkon and is granted the rights to do so by any means possible.
-In need of soldiers for the fight, Sgt.
-Diaz and Major Redburn set out to rescue one of the mop-up squads, Echo-Five, but discover that Ukkon has been killing the mop-up crews.
-After rescuing a Stranded group, a militia of civilians who survived the Hammer Strikes from a Locust attack, they also join Alpha Squad who help fix their Mammoth rig.
-Their leader, Mikayla Dorn (Debra Wilson), a highly qualified civilian engineer, has knowledge of Ukkon's activities and escorts Sgt.
-Diaz and Major Redburn to the city of Claybourne where Ukkon frequents.
-Upon spotting Ukkon, Mikayla manages to shoot Ukkon in the face, presumably killing him.
-Ukkon, however by inhaling an unknown substance, instantly heals himself, stands right back up and summons a Brumak to kill Alpha Squad.
-Alpha manage to defeat the Brumak by destroying the imulsion tanks mounted on its back.
-Sgt.
-Diaz then realizes that the COG is once again holding secrets like before, and fears that they will get them killed.
+Mere hours before the Hammer strikes, Sgt.
+Diaz receives orders from Chairman Prescott and Major Sid Redburn (Bruce Thomas) to retrieve classified intel files from the CIC building in Aldair.
+Diaz and Redburn find the files on a Locust scientist named Ukkon (Jason Spisak), who has been responsible for creating the various creatures the Locust have been using as instruments of war.
+The HOD destroys Aldair, but Diaz and Redburn survive.
+However, Ukkon destroys the army base and kills the entirety of Aloha Squad.
+Prescott orders Diaz to assassinate Ukkon and is granted the rights to do so by any means necessary.
+In need of soldiers for the fight, Diaz and Redburn set out to rescue one of the mop-up squads, Echo-Five, but discover that Ukkon has been killing the mop-up crews.
+Alpha manages to recruit a Stranded group, a militia of civilians who survived the Hammer strikes, after rescuing them from a Locust attack.
+The leader, Doctor Mikayla Dorn (Debra Wilson), a highly qualified civilian engineer, has knowledge of Ukkon's activities and escorts Diaz and Redburn to Claybourne where he is located.
+Mikayla manages to shoot Ukkon in the face, but he instantly heals himself.
+Diaz realizes that the COG is keeping secrets and fears it will get them killed.